-Trip Cancellation insurance is a standard benefit offered with most travel insurance Comprehensive Plans.
-This travel insurance benefit provides reimbursement of all your pre-paid, non-refundable expenses should you need to cancel your trip unexpectedly.
+Trip cancellation is a standard benefit offered with most travel insurance comprehensive plans.
+This travel insurance benefit provides reimbursement of your pre-paid, non-refundable expenses should you need to cancel your trip unexpectedly for a covered reason.

 In all comprehensive travel insurance policies there will be an included list of covered reasons for cancellation.
 These are situations the insurance company considers legitimate as factors in making the decision to cancel your trip.
 It’s essential that you are familiar with this list of covered reasons in any insurance policy you’re considering purchasing since these are guidelines by which any claim you may need to file will be judged.
 The plan certificate is available for you to read before making a purchase.

 If you’re not comfortable with the list of covered reasons provided to you and feel you need more flexibility in making the decision to cancel your trip, you may want to consider purchasing a Cancel for Any Reason benefit.